c376W/esp32/docs/en/api-guides/wifi.rst

 Preparation
 +++++++++++
-Generally, the most effective way to begin your own Wi-Fi application is to select an example which is similar to your own application, and port the useful part into your project.
+The most effective way to begin your own Wi-Fi application is to select an similar example to it, and port the useful part into your project.
 It is not a MUST but it is strongly recommended that you take some time to read this article first, especially if you want to program a robust Wi-Fi application.
 This article is supplementary to the Wi-Fi APIs/Examples.
 It describes the principles of using the Wi-Fi APIs, the limitations of the current Wi-Fi API implementation, and the most common pitfalls in using Wi-Fi.
 This article also reveals some design details of the Wi-Fi driver.
 We recommend that you become familiar at least with the following sections: <`ESP32 Wi-Fi API Error Code`_>, <`ESP32 Wi-Fi Programming Model`_>, and <`ESP32 Wi-Fi Event Description`_>.

 Setting Wi-Fi Compile-time Options
 ++++++++++++++++++++++++++++++++++++